abbasrajaei/industrial-waste-co2-mineralization/bof-slag/03-impurity-removal/README.md

 ## Objective

-The pH-swing stage was used to separate dissolved impurities from the calcium-rich solution produced by HCl leaching of basic oxygen furnace (BOF) slag.
-The objective was to precipitate Al, Si, Fe, Mn, and Mg progressively while retaining most of the dissolved Ca²⁺ for subsequent mineral carbonation.
+The pH-swing stage was used to remove dissolved impurities from the calcium-rich solution obtained after HCl leaching of basic oxygen furnace (BOF) slag.
+The pH was increased stepwise so that Al, Si, Fe, Mn, and Mg could be progressively removed while most of the dissolved Ca²⁺ remained in solution for the subsequent carbonation stage.

-This directory presents selected results from the BOF6 pH-swing experiment.
-Due to confidentiality restrictions, only BOF results obtained using HCl are reported.
+This directory contains selected results from the BOF6 pH-swing experiment.
+Because of confidentiality restrictions, only BOF data obtained using HCl are reported.

 ## Experimental procedure

 The initial BOF6 leachate had a pH of approximately 1.7.
-The pH was increased progressively using 1 M NaOH.
-Solid-liquid separation was performed at each selected pH, allowing the precipitated solids and residual leachate to be collected separately.
+A 1 M NaOH solution was added progressively to increase the pH.
+At each selected pH, the suspension was separated into solid and liquid phases, allowing the precipitate and residual leachate to be analysed independently.

-The principal investigated pH levels were 5, 6, 7, 8, 9, and 10.
-An additional observation near pH 3.5 was used to examine the beginning of low-pH Al and Si precipitation.
+The main pH values investigated were 5, 6, 7, 8, 9, and 10.
+An additional observation at approximately pH 3.5 was used to examine the onset of precipitation at lower pH.

 For divalent metal ions, hydroxide precipitation can be represented by: